Luis Arraez Player Props: Marlins vs. Braves

-Luis Arraez -- with a slugging percentage of .432 in his past 10 games, including zero homers) -- will be in action for the Miami Marlins versus the Atlanta Braves, with Kyle Wright on the mound, on May 3 at 6:40 PM ET.
+Luis Arraez -- with a slugging percentage of .444 in his past 10 games, including no home runs) -- will be in action for the Miami Marlins against the Atlanta Braves, with Dylan Dodd on the mound, on May 4 at 4:10 PM ET.

 Luis Arraez Game Info & Props vs. the Braves